kikuchiyo/device_connection_en/nonsdk/downstream/devices/get_points.md

-# Get device measuring points
+# Get Device Measuring Points

 **Note:** Set the parameters according to the output and input parameters in the TSL model.